intel/llvm/sycl/doc/design/ThinLTO.md

 backend.

-Also, instead of using a lambda function in the `PreCodeGenModuleHook` callback, we can take advantage of the `PreCodeGenPassesHook` field to add passes to the pass manager that the LTO framework will run.
+Also, instead of using a lambda function in the `PreCodeGenModuleHook` callback to run SYCL finalization passes, we can take advantage of the `PreCodeGenPassesHook` field to add passes to the pass manager that the LTO framework will run.

 It is possible that the number of device images in the fat executable